snailonawhale/Hive/README.md

 # Hive
 A version control software for CAD!
-Compatible with all common CAD file formats, for easier teamwork without losing progress and confusing files.
+Compatible with Solidworks files, for easier teamwork without losing progress and confusing files.
 Suitable for engineering projects and design teams.

 ## Inspiration